TovarischPootis/Nutscript_Plugins/README.md

 # Crafting
 This is a slightly editted version of Chancer's crafting plugin from respite, found here: https://github.com/Chancerawr/respite/tree/master/respite/plugins/crafting
-This is posted here for everyone who needs a working crafting plugin but if unable or unwilling to spend 10 minutes to fix it themselves.
+This is posted here for everyone who needs a working crafting plugin but is unable or unwilling to spend 10 minutes to fix it themselves.

 # GMTeleportPoints
 This plugin allows admins/gms to set up teleport points across the map.
 Allowing for quick teleportation and navigation.